 Expanding Early Childhood Education

 I’ve dedicated my professional career to Early Childhood Education policy and have an intimate understanding both of the importance for student development and the gaps in services provided.
 We can do more to expand access to public Pre-K programs in our community so that more students are entering kindergarten ready to succeed.
-This pandemic has dramatically highlighted the ever-present burdens on working parents when child care isn’t available.
+The COVID-19 pandemic dramatically highlighted the ever-present burdens on working parents when child care isn’t available or affordable.
 Expanding the availability of high-quality, affordable child care programs helps families as well as children.
 This is especially important for students in lower-income households, who have the greatest barriers to learning.